US Student Aid (Title IV)

 You will need to complete a Direct Loan Funding application and then forward it to this office indicating your intention to apply for a US Direct loan.
 It should be sent to email@example.com.

-For Fall 2021, the FASFA, Master Promissory Note (MPN) and Entrance Counselling (for new applicants) should be completed by June 30, 2021 to allow sufficient time for processing which will begin in mid-July.
+For Fall 2022, the FASFA, Master Promissory Note (MPN) and Entrance Counselling (for new applicants) should be completed by July 1, 2022 to allow sufficient time for processing which will begin in mid-July.

 Final Deadline - To ensure federal aid is credited to a student's account before the end of the semester, all information should be submitted no later than 30 days before the last day of classes.

 The Cost of Attendance (COA) calculated by Memorial University the University and it includes tuition, student fees, books, a return transportation allowance, and a standard living allowance for your academic study period.
 For undergraduates, COA is based on an eight month period (undergraduate) or on a twelve month period for graduate students.
 Students can only borrow up to the Cost of Attendance.
 These costs are approximations in Canadian dollars, and will vary depending on course enrollment, program of study, and other individual and personal variables.

 For more information about COA, go to https://studentaid.gov/help-center/answers/article/what-does-cost-of-attendance-mean

 The Expected Family Contribution (EFC) is based on the student's (and if applicable, the student's family's) income and assets, as was reported on the FAFSA form.
 The EFC is reported on the student’s Student Aid Report (SAR) and is based on an eight month period of enrollment.
 For graduate students attending for three semesters, the EFC will be adjusted accordingly.

 The Estimated Financial Assistance (EFA) usually takes the form of scholarships, grants, loans, etc that is awarded on the basis of enrollment at Memorial University.